yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

             git add .
             git commit -m "Initial Commit"
             ```
         * Setup your VisualStudio.com repository as a new remote the push.
 Use the repository drop down to switch to the "content-init" repository.
-You can then copy the commands for the setting up the content-init repository from your browser, then update the HTTPS URL.
+You can then copy the commands for the setting up the content-init repository from your browser, then update the HTTPS URL as you did earlier for other repo's HTTPS url's.
 Paste these commands into your WSL window.

         * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.